joe-arbo/joe-arbo/README.md

-# Hi there 👋, I'm Joseph Arbolino
+# Hi there 👋, I'm Joe

 ### Thanks for stopping in!

-This is a collection of all the projects and exercises I completed or collaborated on.
+This is a collection of all the projects and exercises I've completed or collaborated on.
 I have tried to make this GitHub as user-friendly as possible and have included as many explanations, pictures, examples, and directions for execution as I could.
-Most of these projects were completed during my college career and therefore include many files needed for the execution of the programs but that I didn't write myself.
-These files were all interfaced with during the completion of the projects so I do understand how all the code works and what its purpose is, but it would be wrong of me to pass these on as my own work.
+Most of these projects were completed during my time at college and therefore, they include many files needed for the execution of the programs, but that I didn't write myself.
+These files were all interfaced with during the completion of the projects so I do understand how all the code works and what its purpose is, but it would be wrong of me to pass these particualar files on as my own work.

-This is also the reason GitHub reports the language variance to be ~70% Python.
-Most of the supporting files provided for us were written in Python so the actual split between the languages I actively practice and code in is more even.
+You might have noticed that GitHub reports the language variance to be ~70% Python.
+This is also a consequence of the extraneous files I mentioned above.
+Most of the supporting files provided for us were written in Python, so the actual split between the languages I actively practice is more even.
 Below is a table of contents (of a sort) giving an overview of what each folder in this repository contains.
-There will be more information provided in each folder, if you have any questions please do not hesitate to contact me with the details found in the [Contact Information](#contact-information) section.
+There will be more information provided in each folder.
+If you have any questions, please do not hesitate to contact me with the details found in the [Contact Information](#contact-information) section.

 If you are seeing this on my Profile page, you can navigate to the main repository by clicking [HERE](https://github.com/joe-arbo/joe-arbo), otherwise you can navigate to the individual folders described below by clicking on their header.